-One of the biggest scheduling challenges is avoiding double-bookings and overlapping shifts, especially when you’re managing a large team.
-Sling solves this through its real-time availability and time-off requests.
+One of the biggest scheduling challenges is avoiding double bookings and overlapping shifts, especially when managing a large team.
+Sling’s scheduling feature solves this through its real-time availability and time-off requests.

 Setting notifications for to-do tasks and shifts prevents no-shows and arriving late to work.
 It’s also possible to track job progress and identify potential issues ahead of time.

-Sling was built with retail and restaurant businesses in mind, but its use cases include different industries too, so that hospitality, transportation, construction and other sectors can implement it.
+Sling was built with retail and restaurant businesses in mind, but its use cases include different industries, so hospitality, transportation, construction, and other sectors can implement it.
 As for the business size, small businesses and enterprise organizations alike can streamline their scheduling process.

-Attendance tracking, timesheets, shift swapping, budgeting, and team messaging are features available only for the paid plans.
-Also, the messaging option can be a bit confusing for some users.
+Attendance tracking, timesheets, shift swapping, budgeting, and team messaging are features available only for paid plans.
+Also, the messaging option can be confusing for some users.